templatus/templatus-hotwire/README.md

 # Templatus-Stimulus

-Templatus-Stimulus is an opinionated template to build web applications with Ruby on Rails and Vue.js 3.
+Templatus-Stimulus is an opinionated template to build web applications with Ruby on Rails and Stimulus.
 It simplifies the process of setting up a new application while following best practices.

 Live demo available at https://templatus-stimulus.ledermann.dev